jalapic/engsoccerdata/README.md

 ## Shiny apps:
 - https://jalapic.shinyapps.io/engsoccerbeta/  #based on League Data (it's a beta, there are some hiccups)
 - https://jalapic.shinyapps.io/soccerteams/  #interactive ggvis chart of historical team performances
 - https://jalapic.shinyapps.io/gamebygame/  #analyzing EPL teams season by season performances - using shinydashboard

 ## Tutorials/demos
+ (note as of May 2015, the code in these may need to change to reflect the change in names of datasets and some functions)
 - http://rpubs.com/jalapic/daygoals     #goal scoring trends on unqiue dates in soccer history
 - http://rpubs.com/jalapic/facuplast8   #quick walkthrough of some of the FA Cup data
 - http://rpubs.com/jalapic/gpg   #very quick look at id-ing breakpoints in English scoring trends